RSZ-Nld/YoRadio/Readme.md

 Ir led can also be added.

-And 2 encoders, one for Volume and onme for the stations.
+And 2 encoders, one for Volume and one for the stations.

 ### Photos